moxeeem/NewsBot/README.md

 Also we've trained Word2Vec for our news data and got an adequate result.

-The project uses XGBoost with MeanEmbeddingVectorizer to classify texts.
-Accuracy of such a model is 0.78 (we also explained why we rely on this metric). * Or SVM with MeanEmbeddingVectorizer (accuracy = 0.77)*
+The project uses SVM with MeanEmbeddingVectorizer to classify texts.
+Accuracy of such a model is 0.77 (we also explained why we rely on this metric).

+Despite the best performance of the XGBoost with MeanEmbeddingVectorizer model (accuracy = 0.78), we decided not to sacrifice memory and speed and chose SVM.

 If this classifier makes a mistake, it will most likely confuse the class `Общество` with `Город` or `Политика`.
 This is not a big deal, because these topics are quite related.

+## Bot Functionality
+The Telegram bot offers the user three main functionalities:

+- **Predictions**
+  The bot uses a previously trained classifier to predict the relationship of a particular day's news to a particular date
+- **Visualizations**
+  The bot offers the ability to plot pie charts and word clouds for news for a particular day.
+- **News by topic**
+  The bot allows you to determine the most relevant news for a particular day.
+This is done by comparing user topic vectors and news vectors by cosine measure.

 ## Deployment
-Under development

-## How to Use the Project
-Under development
+The final part of the project was to move it to a VPS.
+This was successfully implemented and now the bot is available here - [@news_class_bot](https://t.me/news_class_bot).

 ## Include Credits